mailchimp/content-style-guide/06-web-elements.html.md

 Titles are (you guessed it) in title case.

-Don’t use punctuation in a title unless the title is a question.
+Do not use punctuation in a title unless the title is a question.

 ## SEO

 We write for humans, not machines.
-We don't use gross SEO techniques like keyword stuffing to bump search results.
+We do not use gross SEO techniques like keyword stuffing to bump search results.
 But we also want to make it easy for people and search engines to find and share our content.
 Here are some not-icky ways to do this:

 * Organize your page around one topic.
 Use clear, descriptive terms in titles and headings that relate to the topic at hand.